 Your Guide to Adopting the MIND Diet

 Today, we’ll be walking through how to adopt the MIND diet.
-This is one of the many tools in your toolbox to help improve your healthy habits, and it is the focus of our March Special Offer.
-In fact, we have some very special advice from the authors of the new book, 'The Official MIND Diet: A Scientifically Based Program to Lose Weight and Prevent Alzheimer’s Disease', on how to adopt this brain healthy diet and make it stick as a foundational change in our behavior.
+This is one of the many tools in your toolbox to help improve your healthy habits.
+In fact, we have some very special advice from the authors of the book, 'The Official MIND Diet: A Scientifically Based Program to Lose Weight and Prevent Alzheimer’s Disease', on how to adopt this brain healthy diet and make it stick as a foundational change in our behavior.
+This book, together with other tools designed to make adopting the MIND diet easier and more enjoyable, is included in our special limited time offer for September, World Alzheimer’s Month, the MINDfull Eating Pack.

 The MIND Diet for Brain Health and Weight Loss

-The MIND diet, or Mediterranean-DASH Intervention for Neurodegenerative Delay, is a dietary pattern specifically designed to support brain health during the aging process.
-Although the MIND diet is primarily recommended to curb aging-related cognitive decline, it has a very nice additional benefit of being recommended to people for weight loss as well.
-In fact, a recent clinical study showed that the MIND diet can help people lose on average 11 pounds!2
+The MIND diet is a dietary pattern specifically designed to support brain health during the aging process.
+Although the MIND diet is primarily recommended to curb aging-related cognitive decline, it has a very nice additional benefit of achieving weight loss as well.
+In fact, a clinical study showed that the MIND diet can help people lose on average 11 pounds!3

-The MIND diet was originally developed by Dr. Martha Clare Morris and her team at Rush University Medical Center to combine the most important dietary elements to support brain health.
-You can read more about Dr. Morris’ story in the beginning of ‘The Official MIND Diet’ and learn how, due to her sudden passing, her daughter Laura took over and continued her mother’s legacy to continue spreading awareness of the diet.
-‘The Official MIND Diet’ is written by Dr. Martha Clare Morris, who was a world-renowned nutritional epidemiologist and director of the Rush Institute for Healthy Aging, her daughter Laura Morris, a professional chef, certified nutrition consultant, and personal trainer, and Jennifer Ventrelle, a registered dietitian and Assistant Professor at Rush University.
-Recently Laura and Jennifer compiled the latest of Dr. Morris’ work and published the highly anticipated ‘The Official MIND Diet – as a comprehensive “instruction manual” on how to make the MIND diet a part of our everyday lives.
+The MIND diet was originally developed by Dr. Martha Clare Morris to combine the most important dietary elements to support brain health.
+You can read more about Dr. Morris’ story in the beginning of ‘The Official MIND Diet’ and learn how, due to Dr. Morris’ sudden passing, her daughter Laura took over and continued her mother’s legacy to continue spreading awareness of the diet.
+‘The Official MIND Diet’ is written by Dr. Martha Clare Morris, her daughter Laura Morris, and Jennifer Ventrelle.
+Laura and Jennifer compiled the latest of Dr. Morris’ work and published the highly anticipated ‘The Official MIND Diet’ – as a comprehensive “instruction manual” on how to make the MIND diet a part of our everyday lives.
+This incredible book is part of our special offer for September, World Alzheimer’s Month, the MINDfull Eating Pack.

 The Tools in Your Brain Health Toolbox